 We spend a lot of time talking about hosting and serving Thanksgiving dinner, but many — if not most — of us are headed to the holidays at someone else's home.
 It's courteous to bring a small token of gratitude for a host's hospitality, especially if you're an overnight guest.

-Here are a few small, inexpensive, but enjoyable last-minute gifts that you can pick up at the grocery store on that pre-holiday run.
+Here are a few small and inexpensive (but enjoyable!) last-minute gifts that you can pick up at the grocery store on that pre-holiday run.

-And just remember — anything can be a present so long as it's tied with a satin ribbon.
-So grab a roll of ribbon, think about what your host might enjoy or need at the last moment, and keep an eye out at the grocery store.
+And just remember — almost anything can be a present as long as it's dressed up with a ribbon, bow, gift tag, or another little special element.
+So grab a roll of washi tape, think about what your host might enjoy or need at the last moment, and keep an eye out at the grocery store.

 10 Last-Minute Grocery Store Gifts for Your Host

 - Sparkling wine: Yes, wine is a standard host's gift, and it's still the best, in my opinion.
 Don't overthink it: Go for bubbly — there is never enough sparkling wine or Champagne at a holiday meal!
-Not everyone loves red wine or Chardonnay, but bubbly covers all, and it is just as good for morning-after mimosas as turkey tipple.
-This Roederer sparkling wine is a perennial favorite around here.
+Not everyone loves red wine or Chardonnay, but bubbly covers all.
+As a bonus, your host can enjoy it the next day for morning-after mimosas.

 - Sparkling water or fancy soda: Wine and beer are often plentiful at Thanksgiving, but what about the non-imbibers?
 As a host, I usually have something non-alcoholic on hand, but I would always be grateful to a guest who brought something extra, or something a little fancy, like this.

 - An herb bouquet: Flowers are nice, but then the host has to run around and find a vase.
-For Thanksgiving, skip it, and give herbs instead.
-Bundle together the contents of packages of rosemary, thyme, and sage, and plunk into a small mason jar or just tie with a ribbon.
-Fresh herbs come in handy throughout the holiday season, and they look pretty on the table too.
+For Thanksgiving, skip it and give herbs instead.
+Bundle a bunch of herbs including (but not limited to!) rosemary, thyme, and sage, and tie them up with some twine.
+You can plunk them into a small Mason jar for gifting and the host can use the herbs to cook with or just dress up a table.

 - Frozen shrimp and a jar of cocktail sauce: This doubles as a holiday appetizer, but if the table is already full, slip it to your host and whisper: "For later!"